Luger-Lab/coding-tutorials/basic_computing/README.md

 ## Bash
 0. Description

 Bash is a powerful programming language that Linux-based operating systems use to perform tasks.
-Most of the time user-facing programs will use an easier language to debug like Python or MatLab, but you will need to use bash to navigate around the terminal and launch jobs.
+Most of the time user-facing programs will use an easier language to debug like Python or MatLab, but you will need to use Bash to navigate around the terminal and launch jobs.

+0. Setting up a sandbox

+0. Basic commands
+Commands in bash are entered directly into the command line, generally in the following format:
+        <command> --<option> <input> <output>
+  - The commands are actually executable scripts somewhere in your PATH (usually in your bin folder).
+  - Options or "flags" modify the command in someway, like changing the behavior or explicitly defining some input/output.
+Most of the time, the long form of the option will have two dashes, as in: ls --all
+  Whereas one letter abbreviations use one dash:
+          ls -a
+  - Inputs are generally file names or a value required by the option defined.
+  - Outputs are where to put the result of the command.
+Some commands have these, some don't.
+  - **As a rule of thumb, most programs will return a brief documentation page when ran with the flag "--help":** ls --help